Elizabeth Loftus: 2001 to present

 By 2001, Loftus had become disappointed with the University of Washington's unwillingness to stand by her during the controversy involving the Jane Doe case, and she left the university.
 The same year, Loftus received a William James Fellow Award from the Association for Psychological Science.

 From 2001 to 2003, Loftus worked for the University of California, Irvine, (UCI) as a distinguished professor in the department of Criminology, Law and Society and the department of Psychological Science.
 She was also a fellow in the UCI Department of Cognitive Sciences and the Center for the Neurobiology of Learning and Memory.
 Her work included an experiment on 131 undergraduate students in relation to preferences for cookies and strawberry ice cream.
 The students were given false information that they had become sick from these foods when they were under 10 years old, and were asked before and afterwards to rate the likelihood of this event having occurred.

 In 2002, Loftus was ranked 58th in the Review of General Psychology's list of the 100 most influential psychological researchers of the 20th century.
 The following year, Loftus received the award for Distinguished Scientific Applications of Psychology from the American Psychological Association (APA).
 Also in 2003, Loftus was elected a fellow of the American Academy of Arts and Sciences.

 In 2003, the Taus v.
 Loftus case in the Supreme Court of California saw Loftus, Melvin J. Guyer and Skeptical Inquirer magazine being sued by Nicole Taus regarding the article they published about her case.
 The lawsuit included 21 claims of defamation, invasion of privacy, infliction of emotional distress and fraud.
 Initially, all but one of the claims was dismissed.
-The remaining claim was regarding Loftus' self- misrepresentation as Corwin's colleague and supervisor while interviewing Taus's foster mother.
+The remaining claim was regarding Loftus's self-misrepresentation as Corwin's colleague and supervisor while interviewing Taus's foster mother.
 In August 2007, the remaining claim was withdrawn by Taus, after reaching an agreement that Loftus's insurance company would pay a settlement of $7,500 to Nicole Taus.
 The following year, Loftus published her studies on the case.